 - Restart your computer.

 - Note: Sometimes anti-virus software can interfere with installations of software.
 Also, if there is anything web-based about the software, ad-blocker plugins can also interfere.
-Although, that is less common because we are usually talking about simple software installations that do not involve browsers beyond the download and that browser shouldn’t be running if you followed the above Step #7. 🙂 However, turning off the anti-virus software (at your own risk) is not a bad idea if you are having trouble with the installation.
-Just be sure to turn it back on after you have successfully completed the installation.
+Although, that is less common because we are usually talking about simple software installations that do not involve browsers beyond the download and that browser shouldn’t be running if you followed the above Step #7. 🙂 However, turning off the anti-virus software (at your own risk and not usually recommended) is not a bad idea if you are having trouble with the installation.
+Just be sure to turn it back on after you have successfully completed the installation process.

 - Perform any authorization or registration steps required by the vendor.